-A ceiling fan is one of the most useful home appliances and does the job of providing us with cool air during the summer months.
+A ceiling fan is one of the most beneficial home appliances and does the job of providing us with cool air during the summer months.
 The conventional ceiling fans work directly through single-phase induction motors.
-A motor is definitely the most important part of any ceiling fan as it depends on its performance and operation.
-If the motor goes faulty, the fan won’t work and you may have to get it repaired.
+A motor is the most important part of any ceiling fan as it depends on its performance and operation.
+If the motor goes faulty, the fan won’t work, and you may have to get it repaired.

 Learn How to Fix Ceiling Fan That Doesn’t Spin

-Here is some information about ceiling fan motors which is important to understand before we move on ceiling fan repair information.
+Here is some information about ceiling fan motors which is important to understand before moving on to ceiling fan repair information.

 As mentioned above, most conventional ceiling fans make use of single-phase induction motors.
-Due to the fact that these motors make use of minimum power consumption, they are also referred to as fractional kilowatt motors.
+Because these motors make use of minimum power consumption, they are also referred to as fractional kilowatt motors.

 The reason why single-phase induction motors are needed in ceiling fans is that they are easy to handle and also convenient to repair.
-They are cost-effective and simple in their design.
+They are cost-effective and straightforward in their design.